 Gold and silver coins and bars are considered collectibles.
 Long-term capital gains on the direct sale of collectibles are taxed at a maximum rate 28%.
-Hence, if you leave your heir bullions worth $10,000, the tax on that exchange could amount to $2800.
-But did you know that there are ways to bypass these taxes?
-If you give the collectibles to them as a gift, it can be exempted from taxes.
+For this reason, if you leave your successor bullions worth $10,000, the tax on that exchange could amount to $2800.
+But did you know that there are methods to bypass these taxes?
+It can be exempted from taxes if you give the antiques to them as a gift.

-Since gold and silver are far more inflation-resistant compared to paper money, it is a good idea to purchase these precious metals and give them to your children as gifts instead of simply writing them a check.
+Given that gold and silver are much more inflation-resistant compared to paper currency, it is a great idea to purchase these precious metals and offer them to your children as gifts rather of simply composing them a check.